-As of March 24, 2021, we had Warrants outstanding to purchase up to an aggregate of 13,999,078 shares of Class A Common Stock.
+As of the date of this Annual Report, we have Warrants outstanding to purchase up to an aggregate of 13,999,998 shares of Class A Common Stock.
 We also have the ability to initially issue approximately 11.6 million shares under the 2020 Omnibus Incentive Plan (the "2020 Plan").
 We may issue additional shares of Class A Common Stock or other equity securities of equal or senior rank in the future in connection with, among other things, future acquisitions or repayment of outstanding indebtedness, without stockholder approval, in a number of circumstances.

-Our issuance of additional shares of DMS Common Stock or other equity securities of equal or senior rank would have the following effects:
+Our issuance of additional shares of Common Stock or other equity securities of equal or senior rank would have the following effects:

-- our existing stockholders' proportionate ownership interest in us will decrease; - the amount of cash available per share, including for payment of dividends in the future, may decrease; - · the relative voting strength of each previously outstanding share of Class A Common Stock may be diminished; and - the market price of our shares of Class A Common Stock may decline.
+- our existing stockholders' proportionate ownership interest in us will decrease; - the amount of cash available per share, including for payment of dividends in the future, may decrease; - the relative voting strength of each previously outstanding share of Class A Common Stock may be diminished; and - the market price of our shares of Class A Common Stock may decline.